mxagar/eda_fe_summary/README.md

-# Exploratory Data Analysis (EDA) and Feature Engineering (FE): A Practical Guide
+# Data Processing: A Practical Guide

+The steps in the data science pipeline that need to be carried out to answer business questions are:

+- Data Cleaning
-An 80/20 guide for Exploratory Data Analysis and Feature Engineering.
+- Exploratory Data Analysis
+- Feature Engineering
+- Feature Selection
+- Data Modelling

+Unfortunatelly, there is